iatorm/jellyfish/doc.md

   - A _numeric literal_, visually a horizontal run of digits.
 It is placed at the position of the leftmost digit.
   - A _character literal_, visually a single quote `'` followed by said character.
 It is placed at the position of the quote.
   - A _string literal_, visually a horizontal run of characters surrounded by double quotes.
 A closing quote is inferred at the end of a line.
 The item is placed at the left quote.
-  - An _input value_, denoted by the letter `i`.
+  - An _input value_, denoted by the letter `i` for evaluated input and `I` for raw string input.
 These are parsed from STDIN in the normal English reading order before the program is executed.
 - A _function_, which transforms one or two input values into a single output value.
 - An _operator_, which transforms one or two input values or functions into a new function.
 - A _control character_, which affects the parsing process.